 - a.
 Each facility in the county has performed at least 1,000 equivalent procedures per unit for the most recent year;

+- b.
+An applicant for diagnostic/

+therapeutic cardiac

-the proposed service shall perform a minimum of 875 equivalent procedures (60% of capacity) annually within three years of initiation of services;
+catheterization must project that the proposed service shall perform a minimum of 875 equivalent procedures (60% of capacity) annually within three years of initiation of services;

-- catheterization only must project that the proposed service shall perform a minimum of 750 procedures per room per year within three years of initiation of services; and - d.
+- c.
+An applicant for diagnostic catheterization only must project that the proposed service shall perform a minimum of 750 procedures per room per year within three years of initiation of services; and - d.
 At least two physicians, licensed in Alabama, with training and experience in cardiac catheterization shall provide coverage at the proposed facility. - 3.
 Planning Policy Expansion of Existing Service